ywarezk/angular-matrix/06-ssr/README.md

 ## Lesson Plan

+- Platform
+- Isomorphic code
+- The problem with SPA
 - What is Server Side Rendering
+- adding: @nguniversal/express-engine
-- Platform
+- dev server
-- What is Isomorphic code
--
+- building

+## EX.

+In the folder `ssr-ex` we have an app with a component that displays animation.
+The component can only be run on the browser.
+Try to add server side rendering to the app.
+You need to conditionally load the component only on the browser and not on the server side